|

 system as a center of feeling-intelligence in the gut, which he

-vast clinical experience, we have presented an interpretation
+and our vast clinical experience, we have presented an interpretation

 of recent medical research into a new Gut Psychology and a more